Weird since 1976

 With a lifelong multidisciplinary approach to fixating on projects, I’ve had my fingers in a lot of pots.
-Most of those pots are here for you to snoop around in and I’m adding more stuff all the time.
+Most of those pots will be here for you to snoop around in and I’ll be adding more stuff all the time.

 I got started painting around age 13 the same way the classic Renaissance masters did: a portrait of Iron Maiden’s mascot Eddie with borrowed paints and brushes.
 Subsequent work was heavily influenced by Pre-Raphaelite artists and death metal album covers, also an exact facsimile of the Renaissance masters.
 I stopped painting around age 20 to pursue endeavors in music and filmmaking, both of which died wriggling, painful deaths after dedicated pursuit over thirty years.
 So why not pick up painting again at age 45?

 My family has deep roots in Seattle, both lines having moved here in the late 19th century.
 My great-great grandfather was the Ballard postmaster in 1902.
 My mother’s family operated the most successful sausage company in the city in the pre-depression era (Jilg Sausage Co).
 My great uncle on my father’s side put the first paint job on the Space Needle and my grandfather on the other side worked for the ‘62 World’s Fair and took photos of the Needle from a plane on opening weekend.
+Uncle Jim was the very first customer at Dick’s.
 I’ve lived in the area since birth and in the same house on the South side of town for 25 years with no plans of leaving.
 Seattle is home.

 I’ve been a fine artist, photographer, musician, videographer, editor, CGI artist, screenwriter, filmmaker, carpenter and came back to being a fine artist.
 Life’s been a strange, meandering path of creation and here’s where I’ll try to arrange as much as I can for anybody to see.